intel/graphbuilder/README.md

 ## Building

-Intel Graph Builder uses Apache Maven 3 as the build manager.
-Please ensure Maven 3 is installed in your system.
+Intel Graph Builder is Java based and uses Apache Maven 3 as the build manager and targets Java 7.
+Please ensure Maven 3 and Java 7 are installed io your system.

+To build the library and run the unit tests:

+    mvn clean package

 To build the library without running the unit tests:

     mvn clean package -DskipTests

-To build the library and run the unit tests:

-    mvn clean package

 To install Graph Builder: